 sudo add-apt-repository "deb [arch=amd64] http://download.virtualbox.org/virtualbox/debian $(lsb_release -cs) contrib"

-Once done, you’re then ready to install Oracle VirtualBox on Ubuntu Linux.
+Once done, you’re ready to install Oracle VirtualBox on Ubuntu Linux.

 How to install Oracle VirtualBox on Ubuntu

 Future releases might have a different version number.
-So go to the link below to find out what is the new latest version when it’s available.
+So go to the link below to find out the latest version when it’s available.